 CA Client Automation 12.8 , 12.9

 If the transaction log(mdb_log.ldf) is very large you can run the following MS SQL Server procedure.

 - Stop the CAF services using

 'CAF stop' command line

-- In the MS SQL Server Management Studio, create a new query, select mdb from the database drop down window and run the following queries*:
+- In the MS SQL Server Query analyzer select mdb from the database drop down window and run the following queries*:

 - DBCC SHRINKFILE(mdb_log, 100)

-In this procedure the transaction log is first truncatede and then its file is shrunk to 100MB (or less).
+In this procedure the transaction log is reduced first and then it is shrunk to 100MB (or less).